Table of contents

-Breast milk is the best remedy for a baby during diarrhea because it provides immune protection as well as gut protection.
-Continued breastfeeding will not only help a baby recover quickly, but breast milk is significantly easier to digest than any formula.
+Breast milk is the best remedy for a baby during diarrhea because it provides immune protection and gut protection.
+Continued breastfeeding will help a baby recover quickly, and breast milk is significantly easier to digest than any formula.
 (1)

 Is your breast milk the same as dairy?

 No, your breast milk is not a dairy product.
 It is nothing like cow's milk and is specially designed to be perfect for all your baby's needs.